Spherical 3-manifolds bounding rational homology balls

 The goal of this article is to give a complete answer to the question for spherical 3-manifolds.
 A closed orientable 3-manifold is called \emph{spherical} if it admits a complete metric of constant curvature $+1$.
 A spherical 3-manifold can be also given by a quotient manifold of the form $S^3/\Gamma$, where $\Gamma$ is a finite subgroup of $SO(4)$ acting freely by the rotation on $S^3$.
 Notice that any spherical 3-manifold admits finite fundamental group, which is isomorphic to $\Gamma$.
-Conversely, by Perelman's elliptization theorem, any closed orientable 3-manifold with finite fundamental group is spherical.
+Conversely, by Perelman's elliptization theorem, any closed orientable prime 3-manifold with finite fundamental group is spherical.
 In terms of the singularity theory in algebraic geometry, the family of spherical 3-manifolds can be identified with homeomorphism types of links of quotient surface singularities.

 Spherical 3-manifolds are divided into the following five types with regard to their fundamental groups: $\mathbf{C}$ (cyclic), $\mathbf{D}$ (dihedral), $\mathbf{T}$ (tetrahedral), $\mathbf{O}$ (octahedral) and $\mathbf{I}$ (icosahedral) type.
 The $\mathbf{C}$-type manifolds are lens spaces, and a complete classification of lens spaces bounding rational homology balls was given by Lisca as mentioned above.
-Let $\mathcal{R}$ be the set of rationals greater than $1$, defined in \cite[Definition 1.1]{Lisca:2007-1}, so that the lens space $L(p,q)$ such that $p>q>0$ and $(p,q)=1$ bounds a rational homology ball if and only if $\frac{p}{q}\in\mathcal{R}$.
+Let $\mathcal{R}$ be the subset of the rationals defined in \cite[Definition 1.1]{Lisca:2007-1}, so that the lens space $L(p,q)$ such that $p>q>0$ and $(p,q)=1$ bounds a rational homology ball if and only if $\frac{p}{q}\in\mathcal{R}$.
 The following is our main result.

 \begin{theorem} A spherical 3-manifold $Y$ bounds a smooth rational homology 4-ball if and only if $Y$ or $-Y$ is homeomorphic to one of the following manifolds: \begin{itemize} \item $L(p,q)$ such that $\frac{p}{q}\in\mathcal{R}$, \item $D(p,q)$ such that $\frac{p-q}{q'}\in\mathcal{R}$, \item $T_3$, $T_{27}$ and $I_{49}$, \end{itemize} where $p$ and $q$ are relative prime integers such that $p>q>0$, and $0<q'<p-q$ is the reduction of $q$ modulo $p-q$.
 For the notations of spherical manifolds, see Section \ref{sec:spherical}. \end{theorem}